MunasheMuk2/streetwear-curated/README.md

 ---
 + #### Response page

-    - This Response page is just a notification to the user that their submition to subcribe for newsletters is successful
+    - The response page is just a notification to the user that their submition to subcribe for newsletters is successful

     - The page also encourages the users to remain on the site as there is a return to home button